marcel-fly/tracker-issue/README.md

 # tracker-issue

-The app was created using create-react-app and uses typescript.
-The backend was created using node.js and the database is mongodb.
-Redux was used to transfer and store data on the frontend, which is not necessary for such a small app, but may be useful for future development.
+The app was created using create-react-app and used typescript.
+The backend was created using node.js and the database was mongodb.
+Redux was used to transfered and stored data on the frontend, which was not necessary for such a small app, but may be useful for future development.

 # Possible improvements and future solutions